-If you are overweight, start the exercise 10-15 minutes after a meal to help lose weight.
-If you are thin and do not wish to lose weight, start the exercise 3 hours or more after your last meal, and at least 45 minutes before your next meal.
+If you are overweight, start the exercise 10-15 minutes after a meal to help you lose weight.
+If you are thin and do not wish to lose weight, start the exercise 3 hours or more after your last meal and at least 45 minutes before your next meal.
 Practice good posture at all times.

-Drugs Some researchers believe PMS is caused by the yeast organism, Candida albicans.
-If so, the same things that cause Candida infections would indirectly cause PMS – antibiotics, birth control pills, all cortisone type medications both for internal and external use.
+Drugs Some researchers believe the yeast organism, Candida albicans, causes PMS.
+If so, the same things that cause Candida infections would indirectly cause PMS – antibiotics, birth control pills, all cortisone-type medications for internal and external use.
 Avoid all these things.
-The foregoing is preventive.
+The preceding is preventive.
 Now for some treatments.

 Treatment 1.
 Hot sitz bath for 20 minutes, sufficient to cause vigorous sweating.
 Drink plenty of water.

-2. Have a friend you give a five minute massage, using pressure with the heel of her hand and her body weight, just to the right of the spine from the waist to the end of the spine (the nerve outflow tracts to the pelvis are concentrated on the right, below the waist).
+2. Have a friend you give a five-minute massage, using pressure with the heel of her hand and her body weight, just to the right of the spine from the waist to the end of the spine (the nerve outflow tracts to the pelvis are concentrated on the right, below the waist).
 This treatment requires a second person.
-If a do-it-yourself treatment is necessary, you can have a fair substitute for the massage by yourself with the following procedure: lie on a well padded floor and bring up the knees to the chest, lifting the head toward the knees to make a tight ball, hugging the knees with the arms, rock back and forth from stem to stern for 2 1/2 minutes, and from side to side for 2 1/2 minutes.
+If a do-it-yourself treatment is necessary, you can have a fair substitute for the massage by yourself with the following procedure: lie on a well-padded floor and bring up the knees to the chest, lifting the head toward the knees to make a tight ball, hugging the knees with the arms, rock back and forth from stem to stern for 2 1/2 minutes, and from side to side for 2 1/2 minutes.

-3. Drink a cup of red raspberry leaf tea each morning and a cup of catnip tea each night for their calming effect and to increase the level of plant sterols in the blood.
+3. Drink a cup of red raspberry leaf tea each morning and a cup of catnip tea each night for their calming effect and increase the level of plant sterols in the blood.

 4. Use diuretic teas to discourage fluid retention.
-Each day you should take 8-10 glasses (8 ounce size) of water and one cup of one of the following teas: buchu, burdock, corn silk, or watermelon seed.
+Each day you should take 8-10 glasses (8 o8-ounces) of water and one cup of one of the following teas: buchu, burdock, corn silk, or watermelon seed.
 Use one teaspoon to a cup for each of the last two.
 Remember that plain water has a diuretic effect.

-5. Take a one mile walk morning and evening.
+5. Take a one-mile walk morning and evening.

 Because of their high plant sterol content, take one tablespoon of unsweetened shredded coconut daily and one tablespoon of wheat germ.
 Take one cup of red raspberry leaf tea or one cup of alfalfa leaf tea daily.
 Women who use no meat, milk, eggs, or cheese, fare much better with their menstrual cycles than non-vegetarians, perhaps because of avoiding exposure to animal hormones and increased intake of plant sterols.

-Refrence from Uchee Pines Institute
+Reference from Uchee Pines Institute